AGUENAOU-AYOUB/Azor_Price_Updater/README.md

 ## Using the Updaters

 - **Percentage Updater** adjusts prices by a percentage and uses `project-root/scripts/update_prices_shopify.py`.
 Enter the desired percentage and monitor the real-time log while the script runs.
-- **Variant Updater** runs `tempo solution/update_prices.py` which updates prices using predefined surcharges.
-Click the run button and watch the log.
+- **Variant Updater** runs `tempo solution/update_prices.py`.
+The page shows all surcharges from `tempo solution/variant_prices.json`.
+Edit the values for each chain and click **Save Changes** to update the file.
+Then use the **Run Update** button to apply the prices while the real-time log streams.

 The output from each script is streamed live to your browser so you can follow progress.